Cruising into his imminent headline tour with a new single under his wing, SEAN McGOWAN is pleased to present: ‘Auto Pilot’.

 Speaking about the themes of the song, Sean says: “Autopilot came from the realisation that drinking culture can be extremely toxic.
 I noticed most music I listened to was painting boozing as an escape and actually doing much more harm than good.
 ‘Everything has gone to shit - let's go get drunk and pretend everything is OK’ is all well and good sometimes and often part of healing processes.
 But, if that's your answer every time you inevitably spiral downwards.
 I wanted to write about a particular experience of mine with booze, honestly.
 It's great fun to play live.”

-Weaving interloping guitar lines around a driving motorik beat, ‘Auto Pilot’ is an adrenaline-racing rush that testifies to the tight-knit musical mentality of his trusty backing band, who, fittingly join him on the road for an extensive run of UK shows this February and March.
+Weaving interloping guitar lines around a driving motorik beat, ‘Auto Pilot’ is an adrenaline-racing rush that testifies to the tight-knit musical mentality of his trusty backing band, who, fittingly join him on the road for an extensive run of UK shows

 “I'm looking forward to tour.
 We're sounding tight and playing well.
 I don't handle time off well.
 I need to be working and need to be on the road.
 So, after the Christmas break I'm raring to go now.”